• ECTS

 Objectives

-In addition to the methodological and interpersonal skills objectives (acquisition of cross-disciplinary skills common to the whole APP life sciences bachelor's degree), this course aims to provide the basic computational tools needed to pursue studies in the life sciences, and to introduce students to the field of biomathematics.
-All the concepts and skills covered in this course have already been encountered in high school (pre-requisites on numbers, proportionality and power functions in junior and senior high school; the notion of derivative and the exponential function in the première mathematics specialization; the notions of limit, continuity and the logarithm function in the terminale complementary mathematics option), with variations depending on the student's profile.
-The aim of the UE is to enable students to consolidate their high school knowledge and skills, by strengthening the link between mathematical knowledge and knowledge of biology, while at the same time offering rapid access to the contents of the première and terminale for students who have not continued their study of mathematics until the end of high school (subject to greater personal work on the part of the student).
+In addition to methodological and interpersonal skills objectives (acquisition of cross-disciplinary skills common to all life sciences degrees in APP), this course unit aims to provide the basic computational tools necessary for further study in life sciences and to introduce students to the field of biomathematics.
+All the concepts and skills covered in this course unit have already been encountered in high school (prerequisites on numbers, proportionality, and power functions in middle school and 10th grade; the concept of derivatives and exponential functions in 11th grade mathematics; the concepts of limits, continuity, and logarithmic functions in the complementary mathematics option in the final year), with variations depending on the students' profiles.
+The aim of the course unit is to enable students to consolidate their high school knowledge and skills by strengthening the link between mathematical knowledge and biological knowledge, while offering rapid access to first- and final-year content for students who did not continue their mathematics studies until the end of high school (subject to more personal work on the part of the student).

 Read more